 - General Descriptions

 geology The science that deals with the dynamics and physical history of the earth, the materials of which it is composed, and the physical, chemical, and biological changes that the earth has undergone or is undergoing. industrial pollution The undesirable outcome when industries emit harmful by-products and waste into the environment such as emissions to air or water bodies (water pollution), deposition on landfills etc. (land pollution) or emission of toxic chemicals into the atmosphere (air pollution). invasive species A species that is not native to a specific location, and that has a tendency to spread.
-Invasive species can cause damage to ecosystems, human health, and the economy. inventory An attempt to catalogue all of the species, populations, or communities present in a study area. pollution The presence in or introduction into the environment of a substance or thing that has harmful or poisonous effects. wildlife Undomesticated animals living in the wild, including those hunted for food, sport, or profit.
+Invasive species can cause damage to ecosystems, human health, and the economy. inventory An attempt to catalogue all of the species, populations, or communities present in a study area. pollution The presence in or introduction into the environment of a substance or thing that has harmful or poisonous effects. wildlife Undomesticated animals living in the wild, including those hunted for food, sport, or profit. video Resource with a video link. visualization Resource with an interactive data visualization.

 - Geographic Area